Guitar Scales for beginners

 In Guitar Blog, Music, Practice and Technique, Scales by Craig SmithLeave a Comment

 If you’re a beginning guitar player, you’ve probably heard the word “scales” before but may not be sure where to start.
 If you’ve tried a few, you may be wondering what the point is to this often tedious guitar playing chore.
-There are a few reasons why adding scales to your practice routine is super important:
+There are a few reasons why adding scales to your guitar practice routine is super important:

 • Scales build technique, strength and coordination in both hands on the guitar.